jampp/geeks/_src/_posts/2016-08-01-mobile-fraud.markdown

 <a name="generalTraffic">1</a>:  There are legitimate cases of traffic coming from these sources such as from large organizations, universities and such; however this is not the general case.

 <a name="actionFarm">2</a>:  We've evolved the term click farm into action farm to better suit the mobile world since having people manually click, install and use an app is also carried out as fraud.
-Remember that payback on installs is significantly higher than on clicks or views
+Remember that payback on installs is significantly higher than on clicks or views.

 <a name="installDefinition">3</a>: Here an install is defined as the user's first in-app event reported by the tracking platform.